admin-cf-1/cardano-coin-selection/information/specification.md

    Secondly, the approach of coalescing all change into a single output is considered to be bad for privacy reasons.

-## What Properties of a Coin Selection Algorithm are Desirable?

 There are several properties that we would like a coin selection algorithm to have: